As an Amazon Associate I earn from qualifying purchases. This post may contain affiliate links.

 • Prep: Prep the sea bass by patting it dry with a paper towel.
 Flip it skin side up and score the skin by making shallow cuts with a knife.

 • Marinate: Add all the ingredients for the marinade in a bowl or a resealable plastic bag.
 Add the sea bass and massage the marinade into the fish.
-Let it marinade on the counter for 15 minutes.
+Let it marinate on the counter for 15 minutes.
 See Note 1.

 Once the pan is heated, scrape off any excess marinade and place the fillets skin side down.
 Leave it alone until it starts sizzling and rendering out fat.
 Leave the pan uncovered.